-The 2016 Hawaii State Legislative Session
+The 2019 Hawaii State Legislative Session

-These measures contribute substantively to improve our state’s response to sexual violence, by allowing the development and implementation of additional resources to better help survivors, their families, and their communities throughout the islands.
-These updated state laws better reflect a current understanding of sexual violence and how it should be addressed.
+These measures contribute substantively to improve our state’s response to sexual violence, by allowing the development and implementation of additional resources to better help survivors, their families, and their communities throughout the islands, and by updating the laws of our state to better reflect a current understanding of sexual violence and how it should be addressed.

 If you would like additional information regarding this legislative session or the SATC's public policy advocacy, please contact us at 808-535-7600 or via our website contact form.